Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code-with-pkce.md

 <br>

-To get refresh token, you need to enable `Refresh Token` grant type for the application.
-By default, it is enabled for single-page application template.
+To get a refresh token, you need to enable the `Refresh Token` grant type for the application.
+By default, it is enabled for the single-page application template.